-The K-STAR (Korean Superconducting Tokamak Reactor) at the National Fusion Research Institute (NFRI) in Daejeon produced its first plasma in mid-2008.
+The KSTAR (Korean Superconducting Tokamak Reactor) at the National Fusion Research Institute (NFRI) in Daejeon produced its first plasma in mid-2008.
 It is a pilot device for ITER, and involves much international collaboration.
 It will be a satellite of ITER during ITER's operational phase from the early 2020s.
 The tokamak with 1.8 metre major radius is the first to use Nb3Sn superconducting magnets, the same material to be used in the ITER project.
 Its first stage of development to 2012 was to prove baseline operation technologies and achieved plasma pulses of up to 20 seconds.
-For the second phase of development (2013-2017), KSTAR will be upgraded to study long pulses of up to 300 seconds in H mode - the 100s target is in 2015 - and embark upon high-performance AT mode.
-Phase 3 (2018-2023) is to develop high performance, high efficiency AT mode technologies with long-pulse operation.
+For the second phase of development (2013-2017), KSTAR was upgraded to study long pulses of up to 300 seconds in H mode - the 100s target was in 2015 - and embark upon high-performance AT mode.
+It achieved 70 seconds in high-performance plasma operation in late 2016, a world record.
+In addition, KSTAR researchers also succeeded in achieving an alternative advanced plasma operation mode with the internal transport barrier (ITB).
+This is a steep pressure gradient in the core of the plasmas due to the enhanced core plasma confinement.
+NFRI said this is the first ITB operation achieved in the superconducting device at the lowest heating power.
+KSTAR Phase 3 (2018-2023) is to develop high performance, high efficiency AT mode technologies with long-pulse operation.
 Phase 4 (2023-2025) will test DEMO-related prior arts.
 The device does not have tritium handling capabilities, so will not use D-T fuel.